turingschool-examples/intro-to-CSS-transitions/README.md

 }
 ```

 And since `transition-property: all` is the default, we can actually just remove that line all together!
+And, since we've lost our targeted `transition-duration`, we can go ahead and adjust that as well:

 ```css
 div {